-Sworn to secrecy from the businesses involved, RWM played host to an impressive array of product launches, from some of the best known businesses in the industry.
-Ranging from municipal sweepers to waste pressers, there were a wide range of new products revealed to the UK’s largest recycling and waste management exhibition.
+Sworn to secrecy from the businesses involved, RWM played host to an impressive array of product launches, from some of the best-known businesses in the industry.
+Ranging from municipal sweepers to waste pressers, there was a wide range of new products revealed to the UK’s largest recycling and waste management exhibition.

 One of the most eagerly awaited launches at the event was at Kärcher UK’s stand, where they were due to release their brand new MC 250 municipal sweeper.
 After releasing teasers on their website, Kärcher proudly unveiled their latest edition to the bustling RWM crowd.
 The MC 250 offered something rarely seen on the market; an environmentally friendly sweeper that doesn’t let up on performance.